rebeccapeltz/rag_313/README.md

 ## Logging
 I've added logging adjustments to prevent warnings that aren't relevant to running the code.
 You should still get logging errors when there are errors, but not for warnings.
 See the documentation in the code for this.

-## Install Python Application and Run

-1. Install Python version 3.13.
-2. Create a virtual environment: `python3.13 -m venv .venv`.
-3. Activate the virtual environment: `source .venv/bin/activate` (MAC).
-or `.venv\Scripts\activate` (WINDOWS COMMAND PROMPT).
-4. You can terminate the virtual environment with this command: `deactivate`.
-5. Install packages: `pip install -r requirements.txt`.
-6. Set up Docker to load and run the two models: ai/llama3.2 and ai/embeddinggemma
-7. Implement the Data Ingestion Pipeline (below).
-8. Run the app: `python app.py`.
-9. (Optional) If you're using this to learn how the RAG flow behaves, you can run the `app_debug.py` script to get information back at each step.

-Depending on the memory in your local hardware, the app may be slow to respond.

 ## Data Ingestion Pipeline

 1. Raw data (.pdf's) are located in ./data/raw
 2. Processed data (.md) is generated using ./scripts/convert.py
 3. Data is loaded into embeddings using scripts/ingest.py which creates ./faiss_index
 4. Prompts are created and serviced in ./app.py

+## Install Python Application and Run

+1. Install Python version 3.13.
+2. Create a virtual environment: `python3.13 -m venv .venv`.
+3. Activate the virtual environment:
+    - `source .venv/bin/activate` (MAC, LINUX)
+    - `.venv\Scripts\activate` (WINDOWS COMMAND PROMPT).
+4. Install packages: `pip install -r requirements.txt`.
+5. Set up Docker to load and run the two models: ai/llama3.2 and ai/embeddinggemma
+6. Implement the Data Ingestion Pipeline (above).
+7. Run the app: `python app.py`.
+8. (Optional) If you're using this to learn how the RAG flow behaves, you can run the `app_debug.py` script to get information back at each step.

+If you want to terminate the virtual environment with this command: `deactivate`.

+Depending on the memory in your local hardware, the app may be slow to respond.

 ### Conversion and Ingestion Pipeline
 ![Conversion and Ingestion Pipeline](./images/ingestion_pipeline.png)